Surfer12/treeAssignment/Quiz.md

 left = right = null;
 ```
 A) It's unnecessary code
-B) It marks the node as a leaf node
+B) It marks the node as a leaf node // Correct Answer - a leaf node is a terminal node with children set to null.
+They are the nodes at the bottom level of the tree and store actual data values
 C) It creates a cycle in the tree
 D) It creates a balanced tree

 **3. Fill in the blank: In an in-order traversal of a binary search tree, nodes are visited in _____ order.**
 A) Random
 B) Descending
-C) Ascending
+C) Ascending   * (Correct Answer)
 D) Level-by-level

 **4. What would happen if we try to perform a pre-order traversal on this node?**